-In the following there is a collection of functional requirements (from deliverable D5.2 [6]) related to the component, together with a description of how and to what extent these requirements are implemented at time of writing.
+A collection of functional requirements (from deliverable D5.2 [7]) related to the component is presented below, along with a description of how and to what extent these requirements are implemented at the time of writing.

 Requirement id CNLE.01

 Short title CNL Editor GUI

 Description The controlled natural language Editor will have an interface accessible by

 web browser.

 Implementation Fully implemented

 state